Is it time for your parent to stop driving?

 Whether your parent has been diagnosed with dementia or not, there are some signs that they may need to hand over the keys.
 The last thing that they would want is to have a car accident decide whether or not they are suitable to drive.

-Here are some common signs that the risks are too great for your parent to be behind the wheel:
+Common signs that the risks are too great for your parent to be behind the wheel:

 While on the road, your mother needs to be able to hear sirens, horns and other noises that are in place for public safety.
 If your mother is suffering from hearing loss, this can make things quite difficult – not to mention unsafe.
 Typically, hearing impairment is something that gradually develops over time, so be sure that your mother undergoes frequent hearing tests and talks to her physician to see if she is still fit to drive.